 Beliefs

-An extensive area situated on the eastern bank of Rasulpur river in the Contai subdivision of East Medinipur district of West Bengal, Hijli has a rich 300-year-old history, associated with Dargah of Masnad-e-Aala or Hijli Sharif Mazar.
+An extensive area situated on the eastern bank of Rasulpur River in the Contai subdivision of East Medinipur district of West Bengal, Hijli has a rich 300-year-old history, associated with Dargah of Masnad-e-Aala or Hijli Sharif Mazar.
 The history spans from 15th to 18th century.
 The Sharif is the pilgrim site for the fishers of East Medinipur and Sundarbans.
 They believe that Babasaheb will protect them from natural calamities.